Patient and public involvement for researchers

 This page is aimed at researchers at Great Ormond Street Hospital (GOSH) or the UCL Great Ormond Street Institute of Child Health (ICH).
-If you are a patient or member of the public you can visit our dedicated PPI/E page.
+If you are a patient or member of the public, please visit our page describing the advisory groups you can join.

 Patient and Public Involvement (PPI) support for researchers